Where to Eat in Sydney: Food Lover’s Guide

 Where to find the best cakes in Sydney

-Eat the local fauna – Kangaroo, emu or crocodile.
+Eat the local fauna – kangaroo, emu or crocodile.

 Meat District Co on King Street Wharf is very popular with Sydney Expert readers for their Kangaroo; I have not personally tried it because I am not a fan of roo at all, but it has received rave reviews from some of our members.
 The Kangaroo is chargrilled and served rare w.
 Truffle mash potato w.
 Jack Daniels sauce.
 They also have a crocodile burger on offer.
 They also offer a happy hour from 3-6pm with $5 beer and wine and $9 cocktails.

 Touristy yes, but if you fancy feasting on Skippy or one of his friends rather than just snapping a photo at the zoo, then the Australian Heritage Hotel is probably a good stop.
 Kangaroo Burgers, crocodile spring rolls, emu or kangaroo pizza there is plenty to choose from here?
-This menu is more gimmick than gourmet and perfect for anyone not wanting anything to confronting.
+This menu is more gimmick than gourmet and perfect for anyone not wanting anything too confronting.
 The old school Aussie pub in the Rocks also offers a huge range of local beers and tasting flights.

 Another popular way to try Kangaroo is in a burger.
 Moo Burgers at Manly and Bondi have a budget-friendly $15 Kangaroo burger.